Our Team

 Previously: MSc Student 2017-2020; Kiritimati Scientific Dive Team 2014-2015; GYA Research Assistant 2016-2019

-Kristina (she/her) has been in the lab full time for eight years now.
+Kristina (she/her) has been in the lab full time for nine years now.
 She started as the Kiritimati Project Manager, responsible for organizing and leading our field expeditions.
-Since 2014, Kristina has participated in and/or led eleven expeditions to Kiritimati.
+Since 2014, Kristina has participated in and/or led twelve expeditions to Kiritimati.
 Kristina is an expert in corals and has an uncanny ability to locate underwater field sites from a fast moving boat.
 We would be lost without her.
 Following the completion of her MSc in January 2020, she also took on the position of lab manager.
-In summer 2021, the lab received funding to do a research project focused on the natural blue carbon potentials in Canada, which Kristina is the project manager for as well.
+In summer 2022, the lab received funding to do a research project focused on the natural blue carbon potentials in Canada, which Kristina is the project manager for as well.
 Kristina also worked on the Global Young Academy Importance of Fundamental Research project.

 For Kiritimati related things: kiritimatiprojectmanager 'at' gmail.com